gintonicai/documentation/mvp/distillery-subchain-guide/faq.md

 > You can check your node's status on our Node Monitor Page.
 For more detailed information, you can access your node's logs as described in the "Managing Your Node" section of this documentation.

-#### Q: Is it safe to run a Gintonic node?
+#### Q: Is it safe to run a gintonic node?
 Are there any security risks?

-> We've designed the Gintonic node software with security in mind.
+> We've designed the gintonic node software with security in mind.
 It runs in a Docker container, which provides a level of isolation from your system.
 However, as with any software that connects to the internet, it's important to keep your system updated and follow good security practices.

 ***